HERA-Team/hera-images/README.md

 sudo docker run -d --name rsync0 hera-rsync-pot:dev
 ```

-Then the Librarian itself, linked to its backing database and the “remote”
+Then the Librarian itself, linked to the backing database and the “remote”
 rsync store.
 We also mount a volume of data so that there are things to look
 at.
 Finally, we expose the Librarian web interface on
 <http://localhost:21106/hl.php> in case you want to interact with it directly: